 Transfering credits from previous courses

-The right to transfer credits from previous courses and programmes is regulated in the Higher Education Ordinance, Chapter 6, Section 6–8.
-You must be admitted to and studying at SLU in order to apply for a credit transfer.
+The right to transfer credits from previous courses and programmes is regulated in the Higher Education Ordinance, Chap 6, Section 6–8.
+You must be admitted to and studying at SLU to apply for credit transfer.
 A decision on credit transfer is only valid at the university where you apply for a transfer.

 Credit transfer for professional qualifications

 - You must apply for credit transfer, it is not done automatically.
-Make sure to submit your application for credit transfer in good time before applying for your qualification, as you may have to wait for an answer, especially if you want to transfer credits you have earned abroad.
+Make sure to submit your application for credit transfer in good time before applying for your qualification.
+You may have to wait for your application to be processed, especially if you want to transfer credits you have earned abroad.

 - When you apply for credit transfer, you must always enclose syllabuses for the courses concerned.
 The course syllabus must be from the semester you took the course.
-If you study abroad, we recommend that you get copies of these on site during your exchange as it may be difficult to get hold of them later.
+If you study abroad, we recommend that you get copies of these on site during your exchange asit may be difficult to get hold of them later.

 - During your exchange, you may decide to take other courses than those you planned to take initially.
-If that happens, it is important to keep in touch with your programme director of studies/department to make sure that your advance notice, if you have one, is still valid.
-This is particularly important if you want the courses you take during your exchange to fit in with your main subject or a professional programme.
+If that happens, it is important to keep in touch with your programme director of studies/department to make sure that your advance notice/learning agreement, if you have one, is still valid.
+This is particularly important if you want the courses you take during your exchange to count towards your main subject or a professional programme.
 Please note that SLU cannot issue advance notices.

-- An advance notice is not a decision on credit transfer, and is not legally binding.
-Even if you have an advance notice from your department or programme director of studies, you must apply for credit transfer when you have passed the course.
+- An advance notice is not a decision on credit transfer and is not legally binding.
+Even if you have received an advance notice from your department or programme director of studies, you must apply for credit transfer once you have passed the course.

 Application for credit transfer for part of a course taken at SLU

-If you want to credit earlier studies as part of a course at SLU, the learning outcomes for this course will be assessed.
+If you want to claim credits from part of a course at SLU, the learning outcomes for this course will be assessed.
 The examiner/department providing the course submits an opinion before an administrative officer decides on credit transfer for part of a course.